New The Modern Operations Path™: five steps, enter where you are

 After that, fifteen years of doing the same job at bigger scale.
 Community and program operations at USGBC.
 Workforce and platform operations at IWBI, building the systems behind a global health-and-buildings standard.
 Fractional ops, marketing ops, and rev ops work since, inside the founder-led and expert-led businesses that need operating infrastructure they don't have yet.

 The job is always some version of the same job.
 Map how the business actually works.
-Get the methodology, the standards, and the decisions out of the few heads they live in.
+Get the methodology, the standards, and the decisions free of the few people who carry them.
 Build the operating layer the team can run on.
 AI is the best tool we have for it, and we will use it.
 But it isn't the point.

 The point is whether the thing the business was built to do actually keeps happening when it scales.